Marcos-Pablo/Marcos-Pablo/README.md

 # 👋 Hi there

 I'm Marcos, a dedicated software developer and technology enthusiast.
-Currently, I work as a Software Developer at Tiendanube.
+Currently, I work as a Software Developer at Thoughtworks.
 With over 5 year of experience in the field, I've had the opportunity to work on various exciting projects and explore different technologies.

 # 🚀 Expertise